GUDHI/gudhi-devel/for_dev/how_to_use_github_to_contribute_to_gudhi.md

 Optional, if you are interested in one of the old branches git remote add oldies https://github.com/GUDHI/branches.git

 Or if you want to spy on someone's work.
-I assume the someone's account is called "SOMEONE" git remote add someone https://github.com/SOMEONE/gudhi-devel.git
+I assume the someone's account is called **SOMEONE** git remote add someone https://github.com/SOMEONE/gudhi-devel.git

-## Download
+## Stay up-to-date
 ```bash
 git fetch -p --all
 ```